Visit Sardinia, Italy: travel guide and tourist information

-A very popular summer destination with both Italians and other travellers, Sardinia has a wide range of places and scenic highlights, from the sophistication of the Costa Smerelda to the rugged mountains of the interior, and many very popular beaches and resorts.
+A very popular summer destination with both Italians and other travellers, Sardinia has a wide range of places and scenic highlights to explore, from the sophistication of the Costa Smerelda to the rugged mountains of the interior, and a large number of popular beaches and resorts.

-Because of its location right in the middle of the Mediterranean plus its 1129 miles of coastline, Sardinia is one of the most sought-after destinations for seaside holidays.
+Because of its location in the middle of the Mediterranean, plus its 1129 miles of coastline, Sardinia is one of the most sought-after destinations for seaside holidays.

-The Bastione San Remy provides a great access to the older city as well as a great view of the harbor.
+The Bastione San Remy provides a great access to the older city as well as a lovely view of the harbor.
 The view also includes a number of Pisan towers that used to be part of the city’s defensive structure, a Spanish Castle, and the 13th century Cathedral on Piazza Palazzo.
 See Cagliari.

-Alghero: once used as a fortress for the Spanish Viceroy.
-You can still see many sixteenth century examples of architecture.
-There are seven towers that were used for defense that seem to dominate this walled city.
-Once out of the old town, most of the activity is in and around the port where you will find row upon row of fishing boats with plenty of bars and places to eat along the way.
+Alghero: once used as a fortress for the Spanish Viceroy, you can still see many examples of 16th century architecture here and the seven towers that were used for defense that dominate this walled city.

+Outside the old town, most of the activity is in and around the port where you will find row upon row of fishing boats with plenty of bars and places to eat along the way.
 Quick trips outside the town lead to the beaches at Porto Conte and to the impressive Palmavera Nurag ruins.
-See Alghero
+See Alghero.

 Costa Smeralda: The “Emerald Coast” is the preferred spot on the island for the rich and famous of the world to come to play.
 Its beaches are hard to beat and there are many beautiful coves as well.

 Cagliari: besides the cultural sites here and great shopping and restaurants, Cagliari features one of Sardinia’s longest beaches

 Portobello: The town of Portobello is on the northern coast of the island and is thought of as the most romantic place in Sardinia.
 It sits right on what is thought of as a perfect “swimmer’s beach.”